It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

 A Little Common Sense.
 At the end of the day, this is what it really takes to prevent a majority of social engineering attacks.
 Don’t recognise the sender?
 Already sent those details?
 Saw the CFO just an hour ago?
 Trust your gut and check before you act!

 As Mitnick says: “You can’t download a Windows update for gullibility!”

 Prevention through Awareness

 Teaching your team about the dangers of social engineering is what will make the biggest difference.
 They must be prepared for anything from an iffy customer service call to full-blown CEO impersonation.
-With simple training your employees can become security-savvy and clued up on social engineering, able to spot signs of a potential threat and respond accordingly.
+With simple training, your employees can become security-savvy and clued up on social engineering.
+They will be able to spot signs of a potential threat and respond accordingly.